Betty Boop: Stage musical

 A musical entitled Boop!
 The Musical, with music by David Foster, lyrics by Susan Birkenhead and book by Bob Martin, made its pre-Broadway debut at the CIBC Theatre in Chicago, Illinois, from November 19, 2023, to December 24, 2023.
 Direction and choreography were by Jerry Mitchell, and the musical starred Jasmine Amy Rogers as Betty Boop, with Faith Prince as Valentina, Ainsley Melham as Dwayne, Erich Bergen as Raymond, Stephen DeRosa as Grampy, Angelica Hale as Trisha and Anastacia McCleskey as Carol.

 The show began preview performances on Broadway at the Broadhurst Theatre on March 11, 2025, and opened officially on April 5 with the same cast and creative team.
 Reviews were mixed-to-positive.
 It was nominated for 11 Drama Desk Awards, the most of any 2025 production, winning 3, and was nominated for three Tony Awards.
 It closed on July 13, 2025, after 25 previews and 112 regular performances.

 Film cameo

 In the 1988 film Who Framed Roger Rabbit, Betty Boop was voiced one more time by Mae Questel before her death in 1998.
 The character appears in a scene with detective Eddie Valiant.
 At the end, she appears in the crowd with a group of other cartoon characters who all sing "Smile, Darn Ya, Smile!".
+She was animated by Roger Chiasson.